 She squeezed herself against his tall form and prayed that this was real.
-You never once helped me, my once dearest friend, but please, please heed my prayers now.
+You never once helped me, my once dearest friend, but please, please now heed my prayers.
 Let this be true.
 Let this be life.
-I can’t bear for this all to be lie… Her hands curled into smaller fists as her protector murmured assurance.
+I can’t bear for this to be false… Her hands curled into smaller fists as her protector murmured assurance.
 Even without hearing her desperate pleas, Sephiroth still knew what she sought.

 The sea soothed the shore and hushed to the salt that had flooded eternities.
 Within the waves, unseen beasts coalesced to illumine the night dark waters.
 Aeris turned her head to watch them dance endlessly through the swells.